Quantum recurrences and the arithmetic of Floquet dynamics: Method

 \section{Method}

 In this section, we present our method to study the exact recurrence of quantum systems evolved under unitary Floquet dynamics.
-Lets say that the dynamics of the Floquet system is governed by the time-periodic Hamiltonian, $H(t)$ satisfying,
+Let the dynamics of the Floquet system be governed by the time-periodic Hamiltonian, $H(t)$ satisfying

-where $\tau$ is a time-period.
-The corresponding unitary evolution operator for one time period is $U=\int_t^{t+\tau} H(t) dt$.
-We say that $U$ is \textit{quasi-periodic} or simply, \textit{ periodic} by abuse of notation, if there exists $n \in \mathbb{N}$ such that $U^n = \tau I$ for some $\tau = e^{i \theta}.$ We call the smallest such positive integer $n$ the period of $U$.
-Then the steps for finding such $n$ is as follows: \begin{itemize} \item We first assume that there exists an $n$ such that $U^n= \tau \mathbb{I}$, where $\tau$ is some global phase. \item In Lemma \ref{proof:lemma 1}, we establish restrictions on the eigenvalues ($\lambda_i's$) of the unitary, $U$ as a consequence of its periodicity with period $n$. \item As a consequence of Lemma \ref{proof:lemma 1}, we are able to construct a primitive $n$-th root of unity $\zeta_n$ in terms of the eigenvalues ($\lambda_i's$) of $U$. \item Next we provide a theorem that is used to calculate a finite set of all such possible $n$, using the fact that $\zeta_n$ belongs to the splitting field of the characteristic polynomial $p_{U}(t) := \text{det}(U-tI)$ of $U$.
-This theorem also gives an upper bound on $n$.
-The upper bound only depends on the degree of the field over which $U$ is defined and the dimension of $U$. \item Once we get the finite set of possible $n$, we calculate physically relevant quantities such as von-Neuman entropy to confirm the existence or non-existence of exact recurrences. \item In case of vanishing von-Neuman entropy, we need to check the action of $U^n$ on the set of vectors forming a complete basis to confirm the exact recurrences. \end{itemize}
+where $T$ is the time-period.
+The corresponding unitary evolution operator for one time period is $U$, as defined previously (see introduction section \ref{sec:introduction}).
+We say that $U$ is \textit{quasi-periodic} or simply \textit{periodic} by abuse of language, if there exists an $n \in \mathbb{N}$ such that $U^n = \tau I$ for some $\tau = e^{i \theta} \in \mathrm{U}(1)$.
+We call the smallest such positive integer $n$ the \textit{period} of $U$.
+Then the steps for finding such $n$ are as follows: \begin{itemize} \item Let $U$ be a $d\times d$ unitary matrix.
+We assume there exists a $n$ such that $U^n= \tau \mathbb{I}$, where $\tau=e^{i\theta} \in \mathrm{U}(1)$ is some global phase with phase angle $\theta$. \item In Lemma \ref{proof:lemma 1} we establish the consequential restrictions on the eigenvalues $\{\lambda_{i}\}_{i=1}^{d}$ of $U$.
+Namely, we are able to construct a primitive $n$-th root of unity $\zeta_n$ in terms of the eigenvalues. \item Next we provide a theorem used to calculate a finite set of all such possible $n$, using the fact that $\zeta_n$ belongs to the splitting field of the characteristic polynomial $p_{U}(t) := \text{det}(U-tI)$ of $U$.
+This also gives an upper bound on $n$ that only depends on $d$ and the degree of the field over which $U$ is defined. \item Once we get the finite set of candidate $n$ values, we calculate physically relevant quantities such as von Neumann entropy to test the existence or non-existence of exact recurrences. \item In the case of vanishing von Neumann entropy, we need to check the action of $U^n$ on the set of vectors forming a complete basis to confirm the exact recurrences. \end{itemize}